saicharannetha/OTTs-Content-Analysis-/README.md

-# OTTs Content Analysis
+# 🎥 OTTs Content Analysis
 ![ott_logo](https://github.com/saicharannetha/OTTs-Content-Analysis-/blob/main/rating.jpg)

-## Problem Statement:

-**OTT Content Analysis Across Netflix, Amazon Prime Video, and Hotstar**

-The data analysis solution provides insights into the content available on major OTT platforms, including Netflix, Amazon Prime, and Hotstar.
-The analysis will focus on content ratings, genres, and the distinction between movies and TV shows.
-Additionally, it will examine release trends by year and country to identify patterns and trends in content distribution across these platforms.

-**Key Components & Features:**

-1. **Content Rating Analysis:**
-   - Analyze the distribution of content ratings (e.g., G, PG, PG-13, R, etc.) across Netflix, Amazon Prime, and Hotstar.
-   - Compare the content rating distributions between platforms to understand their target audience demographics.
-   - Identify trends in content ratings over time and by country, and assess how these trends align with platform-specific strategies.

-2. **Genre Analysis:**
-   - Explore the genre distribution across each OTT platform, comparing the popularity of different genres (e.g., Drama, Comedy, Action, Thriller).
-   - Identify which genres are more prominent on each platform and how this reflects the platform’s content strategy.
-   - Analyze the evolution of genre popularity over time and across different regions or countries.

-3. **Movies vs. TV Shows:**
-   - Categorize content into movies and TV shows, and analyze the balance between these two categories on each platform.
-   - Visualize the proportion of movies versus TV shows available on each platform.
-   - Identify trends in the production and release of movies versus TV shows over time and by country.

-4. **Releases by Year:**
-   - Analyze the number of content releases (both movies and TV shows) by year across Netflix, Amazon Prime, and Hotstar.
-   - Visualize trends in content production and releases over the years to understand how these platforms have grown or shifted focus.
-   - Identify peak years for content releases and correlate them with platform expansions or major industry events.

-5. **Country-Specific Analysis:**
-   - Examine the geographical distribution of content on each platform, identifying the most prolific countries of origin.
-   - Analyze how the country of origin influences content ratings, genres, and the type of content (movies vs. TV shows).
-   - Compare the availability of local versus international content on each platform.

-6. **Platform Comparison:**
-   - Conduct a comparative analysis of the content strategies of Netflix, Amazon Prime, and Hotstar based on ratings, genres, and release patterns.
-   - Identify unique strengths and niches of each platform in terms of content offerings.
-   - Explore how each platform tailors its content library to different regions and demographics.

-**Stakeholders:**
-- **Content Creators and Producers:** To understand the competitive landscape and identify gaps or opportunities in content production.
-- **OTT Platform Strategists:** To refine content acquisition and production strategies based on competitor analysis and audience preferences.
-- **Marketers:** To design targeted marketing campaigns that align with content trends and audience preferences on each platform.
-- **Data Analysts and Researchers:** To explore content trends, audience behavior, and regional preferences across OTT platforms.
+## 🚀 Overview

+This project presents a detailed **OTT Content Analytics Dashboard** using data from **Netflix**, **Amazon Prime Video**, and **Hotstar**.
+The analysis uncovers trends in **content ratings**, **genre preferences**, **release patterns**, and the **distribution between movies and TV shows**.
+By leveraging this data, stakeholders can gain strategic insights into platform content strategies and audience preferences.

+## 📅 Dataset

+The dataset used in this project includes the following key fields:

+- **Title**: Name of the content
+- **Platform**: Netflix, Amazon Prime, or Hotstar
+- **Type**: Movie or TV Show
+- **Genre**: Content category (Drama, Comedy, etc.)
+- **Rating**: Content maturity rating (G, PG, R, etc.)
+- **Country**: Origin of content
+- **Release Year**: Year the content was released

+## 🛠 Features

+### 🧠 Key Analyses

+1. **📊 Content Rating Distribution**
+   - Compare content ratings across all platforms
+   - Identify which platforms cater to family-friendly vs. mature audiences
+   - Track rating trends over time and across countries

+2. **🎭 Genre Analysis**
+   - Explore the popularity of genres on each OTT platform
+   - Compare genre distributions to infer platform strategy
+   - Detect shifts in genre trends across years and regions

+3. **🎞️ Movies vs. TV Shows**
+   - Visualize the ratio of movies to TV shows per platform
+   - Track how content format preferences have evolved over time
+   - Analyze content format trends by country

+4. **📆 Releases by Year**
+   - View annual content production trends for each platform
+   - Identify peak years and possible drivers (e.g., platform expansion, global events)

+5. **🌍 Country-Specific Insights**
+   - Explore top content-producing countries for each platform
+   - Analyze how country of origin affects genre, format, and ratings

+6. **📌 Platform Comparison**
+   - Identify platform strengths and niche content areas
+   - Compare strategic differences in content curation and regional targeting

+## 📈 Power BI Dashboard

+The Power BI dashboard provides interactive insights into:

+- 🔍 Content type distribution (movies vs. TV shows)
+- 🌐 Regional content trends and comparisons
+- 📊 Ratings and genre heatmaps
+- 📅 Release year timelines and patterns
+- 📽️ Platform-specific strengths in genre and audience targeting

+## 🧑‍💻 Skills Demonstrated

+- **SQL & Data Cleaning**: Prepared structured datasets for visualization.
+- **Power BI**: Created slicers, charts, and dynamic visuals for comparative analysis.
+- **Data Analysis**: Explored multi-dimensional OTT data for trend identification.
+- **Storytelling with Data**: Conveyed business-relevant insights clearly and visually.

+## 💡 Business Impact & Applications

+This project supports decisions and strategies for:

+- 🎬 **Content Creators**: Identify content gaps and popular formats for production.
+- 📺 **OTT Strategists**: Optimize content libraries based on audience and regional trends.
+- 📣 **Marketers**: Align campaigns with genre, region, and rating trends.
+- 📈 **Data Analysts & Researchers**: Understand evolving digital media patterns.

+---

+Feel free to explore the project and contribute! ✨